Martin-L\"of reducibility and cost functions: Abstract

 \section{Abstract}

-Martin-L\"of (ML)-reducibility compares $K$-trivial sets by examining the Martin-L\"of random sequences that compute them.
+Martin-L\"of (ML)-reducibility compares the complexity of $K$-trivial sets of natural numbers by examining the Martin-L\"of random sequences that compute them.
+One says that a $K$-trivial set $A$ is ML-reducible to a $K$-trivial set $B$ if every ML-random computing $B$ also computes $A$.
 We show that every $K$-trivial set is computable from a c.e.\ set of the same ML-degree.
-We investigate the interplay between ML-reducibility and cost functions, which are used to both measure the number of changes in a computable approximation, and the type of null sets used to capture ML-random sequences.
-We show that for every cost function there is a c.e.\ set ML-above the sets obeying it (called a ``smart'' set for the cost function).
-We characterise the $K$-trivial sets computable from a fragment of the left-c.e.\ random real~$\Omega$.
+We investigate the interplay between ML-reducibility and cost functions, which are used to both measure the number of changes in a computable approximation, and the type of null sets intended to capture ML-random sequences.
+We show that for every cost function there is a c.e.\ set that is ML-complete among the sets obeying it.
+We characterise the $K$-trivial sets computable from a fragment of the left-c.e.\ random real~$\Omega$ given by a computable set of bit positions.
 This leads to a new characterisation of strong jump-traceability.